 (2) The functions of the National Aviation Security Committee shall be to—

+(a) advise on aviation security measures necessary to meet threats to aviation;

+(b) keep the implementation of such measures under constant review and make recommendations for changes to these measures in response to new threat information, developments in aviation security technology and techniques, and other factors;

-(a) advise and coordinate security activities between ministries, departments, agencies, airports and aircraft operators, air traffic service providers and other entities concerned with or responsible for the implementation of various aspects of the National Aviation Security Programme;
+(c) advise and ensure the coordination of coordinate aviation security activities measures between among ministries, departments, agencies, airports and aircraft operators, air traffic service providers and other entities concerned with or responsible for the implementation of various aspects of the National Aviation Security Programme, subject to the form and extent of threats;

+(d) propose new aviation security policies and regulations or amendments to existing ones;

+(e) promote security considerations in the design of new airports or the expansion of existing facilities;

+(f) review recommendations made by airport security committees and other relevant committees;

+(g) consider ways to cooperate with international organisations and other States so as to achieve common minimum aviation security standards that enhance the security of civil aviation as a whole;

-(b) recommend and review the effectiveness of security measures and procedures; and
+(h) recommend and review the effectiveness of security measures and procedures; and

-(c) coordinate security activities of the Air Navigation Service
+(i) coordinate security activities of the Air Navigation Service

 Providers.

-(3) he National Aviation Security Committee shall be appointed by the Minister and shall consist of persons from ministries, departments, agencies, airports and aircraft operators and other related entities specified in sub regulation (4).
+(3) Members of the National Aviation Security Committee shall be appointed by the Minister and shall consist of persons from ministries, departments, agencies, airports and aircraft operators and other related entities specified in sub regulation (4).

-(4) Without limiting the generality of sub regulation (2) the Minister shall, in appointing members of the National Aviation Security Committee, ensure that it comprises one member from each of the following ministries, departments, agencies—
+(4) Without limiting the generality of sub regulation (2) the Minister shall, in appointing members of the National Aviation Security Committee, ensure that it comprises at least one member from each of the following ministries, departments, agencies—

 (a) the authority;